Benjamin N. Bellis: Biography

 In August 1965 Bellis was assigned to the Aeronautical Systems Division, Wright-Patterson Air Force Base, where he served as deputy director and as director of the F-12/SR-71 Systems Program Office.
 In July 1968 he became deputy for reconnaissance and electronic warfare, and in July 1969 was appointed director for the F-15 system program.

 Bellis became commander of the Electronic Systems Division of the Air Force Systems Command at L.G.
 Hanscom Air Force Base, Massachusetts, in March 1974.
 He was transferred in November 1974 as commander, Seventeenth Air Force with headquarters at Sembach Air Base, Germany.

 Bellis became the commander of Sixth Allied Tactical Air Force with headquarters at Izmir, Turkey, in June 1977.
-He assumed the position of vice commander in chief, US Air Forces in Europe on July 27, 1978.
+He assumed the position of vice commander in chief, US Air Forces in Europe on 27 July 1978.

-He holds the aeronautical rating of command pilot and has been awarded the Master Missileman Badge.
-His military decorations and awards include the Distinguished Service Medal with oak leaf cluster, Legion of Merit with oak leaf cluster and Air Force Commendation Medal with oak leaf cluster.
+He held the aeronautical rating of command pilot and was awarded the Master Missileman Badge.
+His military decorations and awards included the Distinguished Service Medal with oak leaf cluster, Legion of Merit with oak leaf cluster and Air Force Commendation Medal with oak leaf cluster.
 Also, while program director, his units were awarded the Air Force Outstanding Unit Award (F-12/SR-71) and the Air Force Organizational Excellence Award (F-15).
 In addition, Bellis was recognized with the Air Force Association Wright Memorial Chapter Aerospace Power Award (1973) and the Air Force Association Distinguished Award for Management (1974).